catid/tonk/README.md

 CMake can be used to generate build files for Linux or Windows.

+The main documentation is in the `tonk.h` header file.

 The `tonk` project is a dynamic link library (DLL) providing the Tonk C API.
 The `tonk_static` project is a static linkage version of Tonk.

 There is also a `tonkcppsdk` project that builds a C++ static library containing a loader that will load the Tonk DLL and also defines the C++ SDK for Tonk.

+There is a C# wrapper in the `sdk/csharp` directory.
+Some simple C# example projects are in the `sdk/csharp/tests` directory.

 There is a LAN advertising and direct file transfer demo in the `FileSender` and `FileReceiver` projects.